Explore your sample itinerary

 This itinerary is fully-customizable around your interests and budget

 Welcome to Ireland!
-You will be met at the airport by your driver and driven to your hotel.
-Join your guided Dublin city walking tour where you will discover some of Dublin's main attractions and hidden gems.
+You will be met at the airport by your private transfer and driven to your hotel.
+Meet your local host who will settle you in with the warmest of welcomes and answer any questions on your planned trip and give you local recommendations.
+This afternoon join your guided Dublin city walking tour where you will discover some of Dublin's main attractions and hidden gems.
 Then onto Trinity College and cross the cobbled courtyard to the Old Library with its world-treasure, the Book of Kells, a hand-illuminated manuscript of the Gospels.

 HighlightsGlendalough, House of Waterford Crystal factory

 Today's sightseeing starts in the picturesque village of Blarney with historic Blarney Castle.
 The famous Blarney stone is set in the wall below the battlements high atop the castle, and to kiss it one has to lean backwards from the parapet walk!
 It's worth the trouble however - legend holds that the stone imparts the gift of eloquence for that kiss.
 Then take in the natural beauty of the 400 acres of parkland, including an unusual garden laid out in 1759 on what is believed to be a Druid site, with huge boulders and a sacrificial altar.
 Next stop: The Cobh Heritage Centre to discover how over 2.5 million people emigrated from this historic port between 1848 to 1950.
 You'll also gain insight into the Titanic and the Lusitania, both ships having strong ties to Queenstown, as Cobh was once named.
-At your leisure, continue to Killarney and a free evening to explore on your own.
+At your leisure, continue to lively Killarney.

 HighlightsBlarney Castle, Cobh Heritage Centre